zkamvar/isc-proposal/isc-proposal.md

    We will mitigate this by publicising our work from the start of the project, and soliciting feedback from early adopters.
  - Staffing shortages due to unanticipated circumstances (COVID, natural disaster, etc). <!-- ZNK: yes, I know this is Too Dark Park, but I _think_ it should be addressed -->
    The project team will provide training on the Workbench to Carpentries core team and community members, to increase the number of people able to contribute to the project.
+ - Running arbitrary code in literate programming documents is a security risk and could pose a situation where bad actors inject malicious code into our lesson websites.
+   This is mitigated by secruity protocols from The Workbench that leverage the principle of least privilege and regular rotation of access tokens on GitHub.